 Swimwear, a towel, and sunblock are all essential items to bring with you.
 Changing rooms and bathroom facilities with lockers are available for storing your possessions while you cool off in the saltwater pools.
 There’s a children’s swimming pool, a children’s play area, and disabled access.

 Once you’ve enjoyed an invigorating swim, dry off on one of the sun loungers.
-The sleepy village of Porto Moniz offers a superb view of the Atlantic.
+As one of the best beach towns in Portugal, Porto Moniz offers a superb view of the Atlantic.

 Sea View Restaurant, next to the tidal pools, has an outdoor terrace and serves an inviting menu of fresh ocean shrimp, grilled limpets, a type of sea snail, smothered in garlic butter, and baked mussels.